RibeiroAna/fb-messenger-tutorial/README.md

 ## 9. Conclusions

 You have now a functional application on your messenger.
 Before putting it into production, so other users can test and use it, there is a process on messenger platform to validate your bot.
-Of course, the code is not production ready (it could be improved a lot) but from here I hope you can figure out how to put this functionality on your application.